antonidag/myblog/content/en/posts/bicep-what-if/index.md

 ```
 az bicep build --file main.bicep
 ```
-After you have run this command, if everything went fine, a new file named `main.json` will be created.
+After you have run this command, if everything went fine, a new file `main.json` will be created.

 __Step 4:__ Validate the deployment